Map Control 2025 – Tactical Minimap

 Pressure, Presence & Space Management

-Controlling the map isn't always about fighting.
-Sometimes you win by pressuring enemies without shooting: holding angles, showing presence, peeking for info, using utility, faking pushes.
+Being able to control the map is not always a matter of fighting.
+Sometimes by simply pressuring your enemies without shooting you can come out as a winner: holding angles, showing presence, peeking for info, using utility, faking pushes.

 Utility Usage for Map Control

-FPS: Smokes = block angles, Flashes = deny pushes, Mollies = stop rotations, Recon = gather info.
+FPS: Smokes = close the angles, Flashes = stops pushing, Mollies = block rotations, Recon = get info.

 MOBA: Vision wards, push waves, slow zones, stuns.